 I showed The Binding of Isaac to my nine year old brother.
 Only in passing, as some of the content in there, I wouldn’t want him to see.
 He said, “Is it like Zelda?” to which I replied, “Well, sort of.”

 Nailing that feeling of satisfaction when you’ve figured out a solution to the task at hand is very difficult.
-Not all mechanics allow it and not all games offer more than one route from point A to point B. I believe gravity manipulation and physics-based gameplay is one of the greatest things gaming has bothered exploring.
-When done well, it is logical, intuitive and rewarding.
-It’s like pulling out that second to last piece of Jenga.
-This is what Defy Gravity Extended is: an extremely satisfying game.
-You play as […]
+Not all mechanics allow it and not all games offer more than one route from point A to point B. I believe gravity manipulation and physics-based gameplay is one of the greatest things gaming has bothered… Continue reading Review: Defy Gravity Extended